rails/rails/guides/source/active_record_validations.md

 [`validates_with`]: https://api.rubyonrails.org/classes/ActiveModel/Validations/ClassMethods.html#method-i-validates_with

-Common Validation Options
+Validation Options
 -------------------------

-There are several common options supported by the validators we just went over, let's go over some of them now!
+There are several common options supported by the validators.

-NOTE: Not all of these options are supported by every validator, please refer to the API documentation for [`ActiveModel::Validations`][].

-There is a list of common options shared along with the validators of the validation methods mentioned above.
 These options are:

 * [`:allow_nil`](#allow-nil): Skip validation if the attribute is `nil`.
 * [`:allow_blank`](#allow-blank): Skip validation if the attribute is blank.